Refracting telescope: Applications and achievements

 Refracting telescopes were noted for their use in astronomy as well as for terrestrial viewing.
 Many early discoveries of the Solar System were made with singlet refractors.

 The use of refracting telescopic optics are ubiquitous in photography, and are also used in Earth orbit.

 One of the more famous applications of the refracting telescope was when Galileo used it to discover the four largest moons of Jupiter in 1609.
-Furthermore, early refractors were also used several decades later to discover Titan, the largest moon of Saturn, along with three more of Saturn's moons.
+Early refractors were also used several decades later to discover Titan, the largest moon of Saturn, along with three more of Saturn's moons.

 In the 19th century, refracting telescopes were used for pioneering work on astrophotography and spectroscopy, and the related instrument, the heliometer, was used to calculate the distance to another star for the first time.
-Their modest apertures did not lead to as many discoveries and typically so small in aperture that many astronomical objects were simply not observeable until the advent of long-exposure photography, by which time the reputation and quirks of reflecting telescopes were beginning to exceed those of the refractors.
-Despite this, some discoveries include the Moons of Mars, a fifth Moon of Jupiter, and many double star discoveries including Sirius (the Dog star).
-Refactors were often used for positional astronomy, besides from the other uses in photography and terrestrial viewing.
+Their modest apertures did not lead to as many discoveries and typically so small in aperture that many astronomical objects were simply not observable until the advent of long-exposure photography, by which time the reputation and quirks of reflecting telescopes were beginning to exceed those of the refractors.
+Despite this, some discoveries include the moons of Mars, a fifth moon of Jupiter, and many double star discoveries including Sirius (the Dog star).
+Refractors were often used for positional astronomy, besides from the other uses in photography and terrestrial viewing.